10 years of treksandtors

 Crackington Haven to Wanson

-Those will a keen eye will recognise this starting point from earlier this year, when I walked the other direction towards Boscastle and back over High Cliff (here).
+Those with a keen eye will recognise this starting point from earlier this year, when I walked the other direction towards Boscastle and back over High Cliff (here).
 Nothing quite that high today, but the distance was there and then some.
-The ups and downs where there as well, making this a tough walk but…
+The ups and downs were there as well, making this a tough walk but…

 Looe to Polperro